-I am a Lecturer in Politics and International Relations (Theory), Director of Making Politcs Matter, and Co-ordinator of the Politics Foundation Year Programme.
+I am a Lecturer in Politics and International Relations, Director of Making Politics Matter, and Co-ordinator of the Politics Foundation Year Programme.
 I specialise in Contemporary Political Philosophy and the History of Political Thought.
 Before joining CCCU, I was a Sessional Lecturer and Senior Teaching Assistant at The University of Leeds and The University of Manchester.

-I hold a BA in Economics and Politics (1st) from The University of Manchester (2006- 2009), an MSc in Management, Organisations, and Governance (High Merit) from the London School of Economics and Political Science (2009 2010), and a PhD in Political Theory, funded by the Economic and Social Research Council (ESRC), from the University of Leeds (pass with no corrections; 2011 – 2014).
-My PhD Supervisors were Dr Derek Edyvane and Dr Kerri Woods, and my external examiner was Professor Sue Mendus (University of York).
+I hold a BA in Economics and Politics (1st) from The University of Manchester (2006 - 2009), an MSc in Management, Organisations, and Governance (High Merit) from the London School of Economics and Political Science (2009 - 2010), and a PhD in Political Theory, funded by the Economic and Social Research Council (ESRC), from the University of Leeds (pass with no corrections; 2011 – 2014).

 Research and knowledge exchange

 My research addresses a range of problems in contemporary public life and public policy - specifically, problems of political morality, moral conflict, value pluralism, and public ethics, with particular focus on problems of dirty hands in politics.
 I also have research interests in toleration, multiculturalism, political friendship, political realism, political judgement, political disenchantment and civic disengagement, and the ethics of resistance and dissent.
 I am responsible for directing ‘Making Politics Matter’, the Politics and IR series of public lectures, and for co-ordinating the Foundation Year programme in Politics.